sandeep12vish/Linux/README.md

 ## II. first steps on the command line
  - man pages
+   <p>The man stands for manual.
+   The man command displays the user manual of any command that we run on the terminal.
  - working with directories
  - working with files
  - working with file contents